Brij V. Lal Prize

 About Professor Brij V. Lal

 Brij Vilash Lal was Emeritus Professor at the Australian National University and Honorary Professor at the University of Queensland.
 He taught History at the ANU, the University of Hawaii at Manoa, the University of the South Pacific and the University of Papua New Guinea.
-He was a Life Member of Clare Gall, University of Cambridge.
+He was a Life Member of Clare Hall, University of Cambridge.
 He was the author of more than twenty books and editor of another twenty on the history and culture of the Indian diaspora and on the history and politics of Fiji.
 Among his many publications are Chalo Jahaji: On a Journey Through Indenture in Fiji (ANU Press, 2013), Plantation Workers: Resistance and Accommodation (University of Hawaii Press, 1994) and The Encyclopaedia of the Indian Diaspora (Editions Didier Millet, 2007).
 He died on 25 December 2021.

 Call for Submissions

-The inaugural Prize will be awarded for the best journal article published in the calendar years 2023 and 2024.
+The inaugural Prize will be awarded for the best article published in a journal in the calendar years 2023 and 2024.
 Submissions comparing Indian indenture with other forms of unfree labour or with other racial categories of indentured labourers will be accepted so long as Indian indentured labourers are integral to the discussion.
 Fiction and creative writing are not eligible for submission.
 Submissions must be in the English-language.

 The judges will privilege conceptually sophisticated submissions as well as empirically-based submissions drawn from rigorous analysis of archival records and/or field observations, and which demonstrate a fine literary sensibility.